michaeldexter/occambsd/README.md

-bos-upload.sh		Launched by bos-lite.sh if present for uploating to a web server (not included) build-option-smoke-test.sh	A build option CI test proposed to the FreeBSD cluster aministration team occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system profile-minimum.txt	A minimum system configuration for use on a virtual machine profile-zfs.txt		The minimum configuration with ZFS added profile-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad profile-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1) imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images rc.local.sh		An experimental stand-alone or /etc/rc.local script that configures FreeBSD system in an idempotent manner
+bos-upload.sh		Launched by bos-lite.sh if present for uploating to a web server (not included) build-option-smoke-test.sh	A build option CI test proposed to the FreeBSD cluster aministration team occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system profile-amd64-minimum.txt	A minimum system configuration for use on a virtual machine profile-amd64-zfs.txt		The minimum configuration with ZFS added profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad profile-amd64-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1) profile-arm64-minimum.txt	A minimum configuration file for ARM64 (builds but not tested on qemu|hardware) imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images rc.local.sh		An experimental stand-alone or /etc/rc.local script that configures FreeBSD system in an idempotent manner
 ```